klm-lab/store/README.md

 });

 ```
 As you see, data and actions are mixed together and unordered.
-It is not a problem it will work 😀
+It is not a problem it will work. 😀

-#### Create an organised data store
+#### Create an organized data store

 You can write all data at root level, followed by actions, or group your data like this